-SURVEY RESULTS (2023) REGIONAL DATA
+SURVEY RESULTS 2023 TRITON DATA

-COMMITMENT TO LEARNING: Young people need a sense of the lasting importance of learning and a belief in their own abilities.

-21. Achievement Motivation - Young person is motivated to do well in school.
-75% 22.
+COMMITMENT TO LEARNING: Young people need a sense of the lasting importance of learning and a belief in their own abilities. f 21.
+Achievement Motivation - Young person is motivated to do well in school.
+73% 22.
 School Engagement - Young person is actively engaged in learning.
 82% 23.
 Homework - Young person reports doing at least one hour of homework every school day.
-41% 24.
+38% 24.
 Bonding to School - Young person cares about his or her school.
-64% 25.
+57% 25.
 Reading for Pleasure - Young person reads for pleasure three or more hours per week.
-19%

-POSITIVE VALUES: Young people need to develop strong guiding values or principles to help them make healthy life choices.

-26. Caring - Young person places high value on helping other people.
-67% 27.
+16% POSITIVE VALUES: Young people need to develop strong guiding values or principles to help them make heal life choices. lthy 26.
+Caring - Young person places high value on helping other people.
+66% 27.
 Equality and Social Justice - Young person places high value on promoting equality and reducing hunger and poverty.
-71% 28.
+70% 28.
 Integrity - Young person acts on convictions and stands up for his or her beliefs.
-70% 29.
+72% 29.
 Honesty - Young person tells the truth even when it is not easy.
 73% 30.
 Responsibility - Young person accepts and takes personal responsibility.
-73% 31.
+74% 31.
 Restraint - Young person believes it is important not to be sexually active or to use alcohol or other drugs.
-55%

-SOCIAL COMPETENCIES: Young people need the skills to interact effectively with others, to make difficult decisions, and to cope with new situations.
+54% SOCIAL COMPETENCIES: Young people need the skills to interact effectively with others, to make difficult decisions, and to cope with new situations.
 32. Planning and Decision Making - Young person knows how to plan ahead and make choices.
-36% 33.
+34% 33.
 Interpersonal Competence - Young person has empathy, sensitivity, and friendship skills.
-51% 34.
+50% 34.
 Cultural Competence - Young person has knowledge of and comfort with people of different cultural/racial/ethnic backgrounds.
 56% 35.
 Resistance Skills - Young person can resist negative peer pressure and dangerous situations.
-51% 36.
+47% 36.
 Peace Conflict Resolution - Young person seeks to resolve conflict nonviolently.
-54%

-POSITIVE IDENTITY: Young people need to believe in their own self-worth and to feel that they have control over the things that happen to them.

-37. Personal Power - Young person feels he or she has control over "things that happen to me."
-39% 38.
+50% POSITIVE IDENTITY: Young people need to believe in their own self-worth and to feel that they have control over things that happen to them. er the 37.
+Personal Power - Young person feels he or she has control over "things that happen to me."
+38% 38.
 Self-Esteem - Young person reports having a high self-esteem.
-43% 39.
+41% 30.
+Sett Esteeth Touring person reports having a high sett esteeth.
+T1/0 39.
 Sense of Purpose - Young person reports that "my life has a purpose."
-58% 40.
-Positive View of Personal Future - Young person is optimistic about his or her personal future.
-70%
+58%

-To learn more about how you can build Assets® for youth, visit our website and contact us at www.ECABNetwork.org
+To learn more about how you can build Assets® for youth, visit our website and contact us at www.
+ECABNetwork.org